Quick takeaway

 - D-SNP (Dual Eligible Special Needs Plan): For people who qualify for both Medicare and Medicaid.

-- C-SNP (Chronic Condition Special Needs Plan): For individuals with certain chronic or disabling conditions, such as diabetes, chronic heart failure, COPD, or ESRD.
+- C-SNP (Chronic Condition Special Needs Plan): For individuals with certain chronic or disabling conditions.

-- I-SNP (Institutional Special Needs Plan): For people who live in a nursing facility or who need nursing-level care at home.
+- I-SNP (Institutional Special Needs Plan): For people in a nursing facility or who need nursing-level care at home.

 Key Features of SNPs